1st Kings Chapter 1

 Nāṯān, meaning: “Given”; fl. c.
 1000 BC For more info click here

-the prophet, and Benaiah the son of Jehoiada, and the Cherethites, and the Pelethites, went down, and caused Solomonשְׁלֹמֹה
+the prophet, and Benaiah the son of Jehoiada, and the Cherethites (meaning executioners or archers), and the Pelethites (meaning couriers or slingers), went down, and mounted Solomonשְׁלֹמֹה

 His two names mean “peaceful” and “friend of God”, both considered “predictive of the character of his reign Reign 970–931 BCE (hypothesized)For more info click here